kristopherjohnson/bitsybasic/_reference/end.md

 The `END` statement stops the running program and returns the interpreter to command mode.

 All programs should terminate with an `END` statement.
-An error message is displayed if the interpreter has to terminate because it has executed the last program statement rather than because it encountered `END`
+The interpreter will display an error message it has to terminate because it has executed the last program statement rather than because it encountered `END`

 ## Examples